memspy/context-packer/README.md

 - **Auto language detection** — 40+ extensions mapped to the right code fence label
 - **Binary & size guards** — skips images, binaries, and files over the size limit automatically
 - **Configurable** — exclusion patterns, max file size, XML output mode, tree toggle
+-
+### 🚀 What's New in v1.0.1

+* **Official VS Code Marketplace Launch:** The extension is now officially published and available for install directly from the VS Code Extensions store!
+* **Added Extension Icon:** Added a sleek, minimal avatar to make the extension easily recognizable in your sidebar and marketplace searches.

 ### Output format